 The lawsuit asks the court to declare the Executive Order unconstitutional and to establish that the Plaintiff cities are in full compliance with federal law.

-The complaint filed on February 8 is available below and was featured on the Boston Globe, Boston Business Journal, Bloomberg, Yahoo Finance, Yahoo News, Townhall, El Planeta, Boston Herald, WBUR, NBC Boston, MassLive, NECN, Boston.com, Eagle-Tribune, Courthouse News, Law360, and Politico.
+The complaint filed on February 8 is available below and was featured on the Boston Globe, Boston Business Journal, Bloomberg, Yahoo Finance, Yahoo News, Townhall, El Planeta, El Mundo, Boston Herald, WBUR, NBC Boston, MassLive, NECN, Boston.com, Eagle-Tribune, Courthouse News, Law360, and Politico.
 It was syndicated in national news outlets by the BusinessWire and Associated Press.
-On February 12, Governor Baker announced that a municipality’s decision to declare itself a sanctuary city “should be decided at the local level.”
+On February 12, Massachusetts Governor Charlie Baker announced that a municipality’s decision to declare itself a sanctuary city “should be decided at the local level.”